V999TEC/WORDLINSIX/README.md

 y=417
 z=35
 ```
-The result should be stored in the wordle.properties resource file.
+The result should be stored in the xxxx.properties resource file.

-If the words.txt file changes then the corresponding property data should be regenerated using debug=1
+If there is ever a need to edit the xxxx.txt file, then the corresponding property data should be regenerated using debug=1

+This will maintain the correct letter frequency distribution used by the code

 ## debug=2